MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/great-guide.md

 ### Understand your lesson objectives and target audience

 It's critical to understand your lesson objectives and target audience before developing your guide.
-Lesson objectives include various sub-objectives needed to accomplish an overall Dynamics 365 Guides objective.
+Lesson objectives include various sub-objectives needed to accomplish an overall [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] objective.
 Additionally, understanding your target audience will help you tailor your guide to provide the right amount of complexity needed to communicate information to your operators.
 For example, will your audience understand how to use specific tools or the names of specific machinery?